freifunk-bielefeld/firmware-selector/README.md

 ```

 #### Python Webserver
 For testing purposes or to share files in a LAN, Python can be used.
-Run `python -m http.server 8080` from within this directory (the directory where `README.md` can be found) and you are done.
+Run `python3 -m http.server 8080` from within this directory (the directory where `README.md` can be found) and you are done.

 ### Model Database
 All available router models are specified in `devices.js` via that will match against the filenames.